M0M0SMS-Edu/OpenBadges-1/README.md

     git clone https://github.com/SuffolkDLT/OpenBadges
     npm install

-Alternatively you can visit the page on github and copy of download the code manually.
+Alternatively you can visit the page on github and copy or download the code manually.

 See also: